Alec Wills (Stony Brook University)

 The MD.TypeOfRun option has you choose what kind of dynamics you wish to run.
 The coordinate relaxation options are CG, Broyden, and FIRE.
 Options for standard time-integrated molecular dynamics can be chosen through Verlet (NVE), Nose (NVT), ParrinelloRahman (NPE), and NoseParrinelloRahman (NPT).

 Examples for running dynamics simulations are described below.
 The exercises utilize a Silicon supercell in the diamond structure.
-For efficiency on the virtual machine, the basis size is only a single-\(\zeta\) basis with short orbitals.
+For efficiency, the basis size is only a single-\(\zeta\) basis with short orbitals.

 Look at the tutorial folder